+Wind chill temperature is a measure of how cold the wind makes real air temperature feel to the human body, similar to the heat index for extreme heat.
+Since wind can dramatically accelerate heat loss from the body, a blustery 30°F day would feel just as cold as a calm day with 0°F temperatures.
 The Concho Valley Region is part of the Panhandle Plains in Texas for the northern half of the region and the Hill Country for the southern counties.
 As a whole this region experiences similar winter events.

-Winter nights for the area commonly see temperatures fall below the freezing mark, or 32 °F. From the past occurrence data, all counties have experienced ice storms, heavy snow, winter storms and winter weather.
-The average number of cold days are similar for each county.
-Therefore the intensity of a winter storm event to be mitigated for the area is an ice storm and heavy snow.
+Winter nights for the Concho Valley planning area commonly see temperatures fall below the freezing mark, 32 °F. From the past occurrence data, all counties and participating jurisdictions have experienced ice storms, heavy snow, winter storms and winter weather.

+The average number of cold days is similar for each county.
+Therefore the intensity or extent of a winter storm event to be mitigated for the area ranges from mild to significant according to the definitions at Table 11-1.